 In the CPA pricing model, advertisers pay only if a conversion happens.
 But conversions may be various things.
 It means that advertisers have to set up some sort of goal, which they’ll interpret as a conversion before they start their CPA campaign based on this model.

 This goal (a conversion) may be a sign-up, a sale, an impression, obtaining a qualified lead, simply engaging with an advertisement for long enough, or even getting to the desired section of a website.
 Whenever a user achieves that, the advertiser pays the agreed rate.
 The rate might be a flat rate or a percentage of profits.
-Obviously, the cost per action model is devoured by most advertisers, yet it’s not very popular among publishers.
+Obviously, the cost-per-action model is devoured by most advertisers, yet it’s not very popular among publishers.

 CPL – Cost Per Lead (also known as PPL – Pay Per Lead)

 Basically a type of CPA, CPL is limited to collecting leads, that’s why CPL means cost per lead.
-It’s used in lead generation campaigns, so the ultimate goal for an advertiser is just to get data (like e-mail addresses) from potential customers.
-A CPL model is perfect for promoting newsletter sign-ups which might be then used for sale generation.
+It’s used in lead generation campaigns, so the ultimate goal for an advertiser is to get data (like e-mail addresses) from potential customers.
+A CPL model is perfect for promoting newsletter sign-ups which might then be used for sale generation.

 CPI – Cost Per Install